 The bottom layer is a rich, creamy layer of condensed milk and other simple ingredients.
 The second layer adds the body, using ladyfinger biscuits soaked in cocoa, milk, and a little cognac for a kick.

 The top layer is traditionally a thicker layer of whipped cream, topped with a wide range of delicious goodies.
 From chocolate to pineapple, there are so many sumptuous Brazilian pave recipes out there.
 It is a heavenly dessert of so much flavor and texture.

 A close relative to Spanish flan, pudim de leite explodes with creaminess and sweetness.
 Its smooth yellow body sparkles against the light, while its dark golden top jiggles like jelly.

 Pudim de leite is so simple to make.
 It is perfect for anyone who loves rich desserts and the sweet taste of caramel.

 Its egg tart custard body requires only a few simple ingredients, which makes it the ideal dessert to quickly whip up for children’s parties, gatherings, or holiday celebrations.

 Few desserts widen the eyes and water the mouth quite like Brazilian carrot cake.
 This is the perfect cake to serve guests in the afternoon or enjoy with a hot coffee while watching the sunset out on the front porch.

 It is topped with a viscous layer of chocolate glaze.
-The sight of the warm, orange body, the thick, dark chocolate glaze oozing slowly over the edge, is enough to have any dessert lover diving in with a silver fork!
+The sight of the warm, orange body and the thick, dark chocolate glaze oozing slowly over the edge is enough to have any dessert lover diving in with a silver fork!

 6. Arroz Doce (Sweet Rice Pudding)